AswinRam4433/AswinRam4433/README.md

 # Aswin Ramanathan - GitHub Profile

-Hello there! 👋 I'm Aswin Ramanathan, a final-year student based in Chennai, India, currently pursuing my education at Anna University.
+Hello there! 👋 I'm Aswin Ramanathan, your friendly neighbourhood coder based in Chennai, India.
 I'm passionate about GoLang, backend development, and GenAI.
-My current focus is on honing my skills in Go and exploring the fascinating world of natural language processing (NLP)-based applications.
+My current focus is on honing my skills in Go and exploring the fascinating world of Generative AI and LLMs.

 # 🔧 Current Projects

 Working on GoLang-based backend projects.
-Exploring GenAI for floor layout generation.

-# 📚 Learning Journey

-I am actively learning the intricacies of Go and continually seeking to enhance my expertise in backend development.

-# 💡 Interests

-NLP-based applications

-GoLang

-Python
+Tinkering with LLMs.

 # 🤝 Collaboration
-I am open to collaboration on the following projects:

-GoLang backend projects.

-NLP-based applications.

 Feel free to reach out if you share similar interests or have exciting projects in mind!
 Let's create something amazing together. 😊